 A step beyond Street Photography – The “Decisive Interpretation”

-Going a step further from this approach, and true to my idea about what photography is, what fine art photography is, especially black and white photography, what I explain in my book From Basics to Fine Art – Black and White Photography – Architecture and Beyond (co-author Joel Tjintjelaar) when I present (en)Visionography – The New Photography, by extension I consider that a photograph, even a street photograph can rely on more than just the scene and the object-subject, it can go beyond the “decisive moment” and it can transform all these and adapt them to the vision and sensitivity of the artist, not only through the way we capture the scene but also through how we process it.
+Going a step further from this approach, and true to my idea about what photography is, what fine art photography is, especially black and white photography, what I explain in my book From Basics to Fine Art – Black and White Photography – Architecture and Beyond (co-author Joel Tjintjelaar) and in my video tutorial and eBook Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography, when I present (en)Visionography – The New Fine Art Photography, by extension I consider that a photograph, even a street photograph can rely on more than just the scene and the object-subject, it can go beyond the “decisive moment” and it can transform all these and adapt them to the vision and sensitivity of the artist, not only through the way we capture the scene but also through how we process it.

 We can say that the “decisive moment” can be seen as a “decisive interpretation” of the scene and subject, an interpretation that adds new elements to the story and transforms it to suit the personal interpretation of the artist.

 This is what defines what I call “Fine Art Street Photography”

 As a parenthesis, those who read my book From Basics to Fine Art I just mentioned, also know about my concept of “Architectural Street Photography”, another style related to classical street photography, a style that focuses on the relation of the human subjects of the photograph with the built environment that surrounds them, a style based on geometry and showing unexpected interdependent relations between the two.
 There is a special chapter in the book about this style and how to create architectural street photography.

 What is Fine Art Street Photography